Deprecation Notice

 Event Hierarchy

-EventHierarchy is a small framework designed to use the SwiftUI view hierarchy as a responder chain for event handling.
+is a small framework designed to use the SwiftUI view hierarchy as a responder chain for event handling.

 A more detailed explanation can be found in this article.

-TL;DR: Using a closure contained in EnvironmentValues, View objects that are lower in the hierarchy send Event objects up the view hierarchy, while views that are higher in the hierarchy use one of the modifiers to register themselves as a responder to receive, transform, or handle the Event objects.
+objects up the view hierarchy, while views that are higher in the hierarchy use one of the modifiers to register themselves as a responder to receive, transform, or handle the Event

-This is a sibling framework to ErrorHierarchy, but specialized in event handling.
+This is a sibling framework to ErrorHierarchy

 Events

-Event is requirement-less protocol that identifies a type as an event that can be sent up the SwiftUI view hierarchy.
+is requirement-less protocol that identifies a type as an event that can be sent up the SwiftUI view hierarchy.

 It can be of any type and contain any kind of additional information.
-It exists to avoid annotating the types used by methods in this framework as Any.
+It exists to avoid annotating the types used by methods in this framework as Any

 Triggering an Event

-Events are triggered using the triggerEvent closure added to EnvironmentValues.
+Events are triggered using the triggerEvent

 Example: